Patient education: HIV and pregnancy (Beyond the Basics)

 Medication adherence during pregnancy — It is extremely important to take your medications exactly as prescribed during pregnancy to decrease the risk of developing drug resistance.
 Furthermore, taking your medications on time can lessen the risk of HIV transmission to the baby.

 Medications to avoid — There are some HIV medications that should not be used during pregnancy except in certain circumstances, but most of these medications are not commonly used.
 Talk to your healthcare provider about the safety of HIV medications during pregnancy.

 Monitoring during pregnancy — Throughout your pregnancy, you will see your obstetrical provider and HIV specialist at regular intervals.
 During these visits, you will have routine obstetrical care as well as HIV monitoring, including blood testing of your CD4 count and HIV viral load.

+An early ultrasound is recommended to obtain an accurate due date.
 A detailed ultrasound is usually recommended at 18 to 20 weeks of pregnancy to evaluate the growing fetus.
-A follow-up ultrasound is often recommended during the second and/or third trimester to monitor the fetus' growth.
+A follow-up ultrasound may be recommended during the second and/or third trimester to monitor the fetus' growth.